 From everyday life, students may know that equivalents are the same, e.g. equivalent amounts, equivalent methods.

 - Have students put these fractions in order from smallest to largest.

 Do your students recognise that the fractions are all names for one (whole)?

-You may need to make each fraction using a student’s strips from yesterday’s lesson.
+You may need to make each fraction using a student’s strips from the previous session.